Lake Francis Case Smallmouth Bass

 Lake Francis Case white Bass

-Lake Francis Case White Bass Regulations: Daily limit of 25 and a possession limit of 50.
-There are currently no length restrictions for white bass on LFC.
+Lake Francis Case White Bass Regulations: Daily limit of 25 and possession limit of 50.
+There are no size restrictions for white bass on Lake Francis Case.

 White Bass: Often called stripers or silver bass, white bass are common throughout the reservoir.
 Fishing for white bass in the upper third of the reservoir in May and June has proven productive.
-Anglers often target the tailrace area for white bass, but don't overlook wind-blown shorelines.
-White bass feed effectively by working together to trap schools of prey fish against underwater structure (typically the shoreline) or the water's surface.
-During calm evenings, schools of white bass can often be seen chasing baitfish on the water's surface.
+Anglers often target the tailrace area for white bass, but don’t overlook wind-blown shorelines.
+White bass feed effectively by working together to trap schools of prey fish against underwater structure (typically the shoreline) or the water’s surface.
+During calm evenings, schools of white bass can often be seen chasing baitfish on the water’s surface.
 Excellent white bass production in 2010 and good production in 2011 should provide great angling opportunities for the next several years.
-The extremely large 2010 white bass year-class will be common in angler catches during 2014.
-Larger sized white bass from the 2008 year-class are still lurking around Lake Francis Case waiting for a lucky angler's bait.
+The extremely large 2010 white bass year-class will be common in angler catches during 2015.
+White bass production during 2013 and 2014 was poor.